 A big appeal of 3D is that it is almost interactive.
 Because the image is closer to reality, we associate this with almost being able to see and hold it in real life.

-Looking at the benefits above, it’s clear that the importance of 3D is becoming increasingly apparent in industries such as architecture, business and medicine.
+Looking at the benefits above, it’s clear that the importance of 3D is becoming increasingly apparent in industries such as architecture, business and healthcare.

 How is 3D animation used in these industries?
 Find out here.